Navigation

 Comments:

-The methodology used in the whole life costing model is similar to this simple example, except that it uses four weighted dimensions - financial, technical quality and environmental and social – rather then the two used here – non-financial and price.
-Further, within each of the four dimensions, the individual criteria are also weighted.
+Other assessment methodology used is similar to this simple example, except that it often uses more weighted dimensions e.g. - financial, technical quality and environmental and social – rather than the two used here – non-financial and price.
+Further, within each of the dimensions, individual criteria may also be weighted.